-- the expenses are each \$10 or less and the total of these expenses is \$200 or less, or - you cannot get a receipt or other supplier or third-party documentation to support your claim.
+- each expense is \$10 or less and the total of these expenses is \$200 or less, or - you cannot get a receipt or other supplier or third-party documentation to support your claim.

 See page 7 for information about how long you must keep your records.